leaf-charter-school/if-then-practice/directions.md

 * end the if statement

-### Meeting time

-* Use puts to ask the user "what hour (1-12) will you arrive at the meeting?"

-* Use gets.chomp.to_i to get the user input as an integer and save it to the variable input

-* Use an if statement, the "&& operator", and the "<" and ">" operators to check if the number is between 7 and 10

-* If it is, use puts to print "great, you'll be on time for the meeting!"

-* Else, use puts to print "You will not be on time for the meeting"

-* end the if statement

 ### Grapefruit or Brussel Sprouts

 * Use puts to ask the user "would you like grapefruit or brussel sprouts?"